Warm bounce in loop quantum cosmology and the prediction for the duration of inflation

 \subsubsection{Results in the presence of radiation}

-Let us now study how the inclusion of radiation will affect the above results.
-We start by considering Eqs.~(\ref{eomdiss}), (\ref{rhoR}) and (\ref{dotH}) with the dissipation coefficient $\Gamma$.
+Let us now study how the inclusion of radiation affects the above results.
+We start by considering Eqs.~(\ref{eomdiss}), (\ref{rhoR}), and (\ref{dotH}) with the dissipation coefficient $\Gamma$.
 One notes that here $\Gamma$ parametrizes a radiation production process where part of the energy density of the inflaton is converted to radiation.
-As already pointed out in the previous section, there can be many other different processes at play generating radiation, not directly related to the inflaton (e.g., decay of spectator fields, gravitational particle production, etc).
-Parameterizing radiation production like perturbative decay of the inflaton might represent only one of such processes.
-However, as explained below, our results are only dependent on the amount of radiation prior to the bounce and much less on which particular process (or processes) that might be leading to it.
-This simplifies significantly our study, besides of showing that our results should not be sensitive to the details of the dynamics of radiation production in the contracting phase.
-These are quite strong claims and to exemplify them through an explicit example, let us consider the case of the monomial quadratic inflaton potential initially.
+As already pointed out in the previous section, there can be many other different processes at play generating radiation that are not directly related to the inflaton (e.g., the decay of spectator fields, gravitational particle production, etc.).
+Parametrizing radiation production like the perturbative decay of the inflaton might represent only one such process.
+However, as explained below, our results are only dependent on the amount of radiation prior to the bounce and much less on which particular process (or processes) might lead to it.
+This significantly simplifies our study, in addition to showing that our results should not be sensitive to the details of the dynamics of radiation production in the contracting phase.
+These are rather strong claims, and we justify them by considering as an example the case of the monomial quadratic inflaton potential.

-In {}Fig.~\ref{fig5}(a), we show the effect of the radiation production through $\Gamma$ in the expected number of \textit{e}-folds of inflation for the monomial quadratic model.
-The larger is $\Gamma$, the smaller is the number of \textit{e}-folds expected for inflation later in the expanding region postbounce.
-This result can be also correlated to the expected value for the inflaton field at the bounce time $t_B$, $\phi(t_B)$, as shown in {}Fig.~\ref{fig5}(b).
-As seen in {}Fig.~\ref{fig5}(b), the larger is $\Gamma$, the smaller is the amplitude of the inflaton field at the bounce and smaller will be the resulting number of \textit{e}-folds.
-Note that the smaller resulting potential energy density of the inflaton at the bounce cannot be compensated by a larger kinetic energy, since now part of the total energy density at the bounce making the critical density $\rho_c$ will be in the form of radiation energy density at the bounce $\rho_R(t_B)$, as can be seen in {}Fig.~\ref{fig5}(c).
+In {}Fig.~\ref{fig5}(a) we show the effect of the radiation production through $\Gamma$ on the expected number of \textit{e}-folds of inflation for the monomial quadratic model.
+The larger the $\Gamma$, the smaller the number of \textit{e}-folds expected for inflation later in the expanding region post-bounce.
+This result can also be correlated with the expected value for the inflaton field at the bounce time $t_B$, $\phi(t_B)$, as shown in {}Fig.~\ref{fig5}(b).
+As seen in {}Fig.~\ref{fig5}(b), the larger the $\Gamma$, the smaller the amplitude of the inflaton field at the bounce, and the smaller the resulting number of \textit{e}-folds.
+Note that the smaller resulting potential energy density of the inflaton at the bounce cannot be compensated by a larger kinetic energy, since now part of the total energy density at the bounce comprising the critical density $\rho_c$ will be in the form of radiation energy density at the bounce $\rho_R(t_B)$, as can be seen in {}Fig.~\ref{fig5}(c).